aaronfay/aaronfay-blog/source/_posts/on-discipline.md

 title: On Discipline
-tags: culture, engineering, programming, failure
+tags:
+ - culture
+ - engineering
+ - programming
+ - failure
 date: 2016-12-13 12:00:00
 ---
 I recently had a colleague send me an article entitled [Microservices, Please don't][1] in which the author identifies several "falacies" that are surrounding the microservices craze.
 I don't take issue